 Note: On Windows 11, changing your battery life settings looks a little different.
 For one thing, you no longer have access to the little power slider by clicking on your battery icon.
 If you can’t find your power plan using our steps above, we suggest searching for “power and battery” in the Windows search box, which should take you to the appropriate section for managing Windows 11 battery options.

 We can’t guarantee that these tips will make your system run quickly enough to run today’s applications and operating systems.
 Before you go out and buy a brand-new PC, however, consider making a few hardware upgrades.
 Here are a few relatively easy and low-cost upgrades that can greatly extend a PC’s lifespan.

-The graphics processing unit (GPU) is rarely upgradeable in notebook PCs.
+The GPU is rarely upgradeable in notebook PCs.
 However, your desktop PC might be a good candidate for a newer GPU, which will be of interest mainly to gamers.
 However, if you do image or video editing on your PC, then a new GPU can help performance there as well.
-Nvidia’s newest entry-level GPUs, the GTX 1050/Ti series, are very power-efficient and can work with systems that house smaller power supplies.
+Here’s our list of the best graphic cards for 2020.